 Somewhere toward the end of the first act, you’ll need to give your hero an abrupt change.
 This incites them to make a huge shift, one that will leave the setup world behind (at least for a while).

 Every film or movie has this pivotal moment.
 Once you know of its existence, you’ll start seeing this inciting incident within almost every story ever told.
-Again, it’s the moment where you know your hero will never be the same.
+Again, it’s the moment when you know your hero will never be the same.

 Act Two: The Confrontation

 This is the longest segment of your story.
-It starts after roughly one quarter of your book (at the end of the first act) and spans through to the three-quarter point (or the beginning of the third act).
+It starts after roughly one-quarter of your book (at the end of the first act) and spans through to the three-quarter point (or the beginning of the third act).